-It’s OK to be ‘Consciously Incompetent’ at a skill you’ve just discovered
+- Nobody is an expert on day one – It’s OK to be ‘Consciously Incompetent’ at a skill you’ve just discovered

-Take the time to research and design a plan for implementing your ideas
+- You need to slow down to speed up – Take the time to research and design a plan for implementing your ideas

-This means writing things down, communicating with the team, and keeping track of your plans until your outcomes are fully realised.
+- Make sure you execute fully – This means writing things down, communicating with the team, and keeping track of your plans until your outcomes are fully realised.

 You’ll still see Squirrels every day.
 But they won’t distract you from the opportunity at hand.